-It is also ensured that the efficiency and productivity of the programmers remains at their best by strictly following the 40 hour work weeks and no overtime under any circumstances It goes without saying that continuous integration is observed and the code hence is tested and conflict free at all times.
+It is also ensured that the efficiency and productivity of the programmers remain at their best by strictly following the 40 hour work weeks and no overtime under any circumstances It goes without saying that continuous integration is observed and the code hence is tested and conflict-free at all times.

 Extreme program integrates testing with the development phase itself rather than indulging in retrospective testing, making the workflows of software testing companies easier.
-Extreme Programming combines two types of testing to make the testing phase a fool proof and comprehensive.
+Extreme Programming combines two types of testing to make the testing phase foolproof and comprehensive.

 These are automatically generated tests by the developers to test the functionalities as and when they are written.
-Unit test typically tests only a single component like a class.
+The unit test typically tests only a single component like a class.
 They are written using unit testing framework.

 These tests are built around the specifications given in by the customers and they test the entire system.
 When all the tests pass for a given feature, the story or the requirement is cited as complete.
 This test can be manually run as well as automated as per the discretion of the QA teams

-Listening to the Customer, an innovative measure to keep a constant feedback cycle on, is aimed at constantly keeping a check on the customer expectations fulfilment.
-The developers receive feedbacks from the project manager as well, besides the customer.
+Listening to the Customer, an innovative measure to keep a constant feedback cycle on, is aimed at constantly keeping a check on the customer expectations fulfillment.
+The developers receive feedback from the project manager as well, besides the customer.